Iti Rani Samanta: Early life and education

 Iti Rani Samanta was born in the year 1970 in a village called Kalarabanka in Cuttack, Odisha.
 She is the youngest of the seven siblings born to Nilimarani Samanta and Anadi Charan Samanta.
 After losing her father early, and due to scarce economic support, Samanta’s early childhood saw her struggling for sustenance and survival.
 She was brought up by her mother amidst poverty and sticky social challenges.
 Samanta pursued her primary education in her village school at Kalarabanka and thereafter shifted to Cuttack to complete her high school examination.
 Soon after completion of her +2 science from Ramadevi Women’s College, Bhubaneswar, she joined electronics & telecommunication from Bhubaneswar to financially support her family.
 Since she wanted to become a writer, she joined the post-graduate degree program in Odia Literature and a Masters Degree in Mass Communication & Advanced Journalism from Utkal University, Odisha.
 Later, she did her Ph.D in literature from Visva-Bharati University, Shantiniketan and was awarded the fellowship instituted by Ministry of Culture, Government of India.

 Career

 Samanta's early writing efforts later developed into short stories, novels and feature articles on women's empowerment and other gender-related issues.

 Dr. Samanta established Kadambini Media Pvt Ltd in the year 2000.
 From the beginning as a publisher of family magazine The Kadambini the organization has now expanded to a leading publishing house.
 The Kadambini and The Kunikatha are two magazines in Odia being published by Kadambini Media and run by Samanta, who also edits these two periodicals.

+In November 2023, she served as jury member at the 54th International Film Festival of India for Indian Panorama Feature Films section.